 Has your work shifted in response to the pandemic?
 How?

 My work hasn't shifted much in terms of access to materials or space (yet) since I'm very fortunate that my studio is in a private space.
 As with so many artists, my work is often a reflection of our current shared experience.
-As a result, some of my recent paintings have included references to stories we're hearing in the news and seeing in our communities - things like shortages on normal household goods, packed Florida beaches, proliferation of cleaning supplies, etc. The pandemic has also given most of us a bit of extra time and I've been using mine to experiment with different styles and push myself a bit beyond my comfort zone.
+As a result, some of my recent paintings have included references to stories we're hearing in the news and seeing in our communities - things like shortages on normal household goods, packed Florida beaches, proliferation of cleaning supplies, etc. The pandemic has given most of us a bit of extra time and I've been using mine to experiment with different styles and push myself a bit beyond my comfort zone.

 How do you think the creative process can help us confront our "new" reality?